Question in university exam about identifying ‘lower caste in Tamil Nadu’ sparks row

 The state higher education department said it will set up a committee to investigate the matter.

-A question in a history paper of Tamil Nadu’s Periyar University has sparked a controversy as it asked students to identify a “lower caste” in the state, The News Minute reported on Friday.
+A question in a history paper of Tamil Nadu’s Periyar University that asked students to identify a “lower caste” in the state has been criticised by the Opposition, The News Minute reported on Friday.

 The question was part of the second semester examination for students pursuing an Masters of Arts degree.
 In the 75-mark test, there were 15 multiple choice questions under the topic, “freedom movement in Tamil Nadu from 1880 CE to 1947 CE”.